ARMOR Price Tops $0.0035 on Major Exchanges (ARMOR)

-ARMOR (ARMOR) traded down 0% against the US dollar during the one day period ending at 23:00 PM Eastern on July 19th.
-Over the last week, ARMOR has traded down 18.3% against the US dollar.
-One ARMOR token can now be bought for about $0.0035 or 0.00000012 BTC on popular exchanges.
-ARMOR has a market capitalization of $252,485.95 and $81.29 worth of ARMOR was traded on exchanges in the last 24 hours.
+ARMOR (ARMOR) traded 0.1% lower against the U.S. dollar during the 24 hour period ending at 23:00 PM ET on July 23rd.
+One ARMOR token can currently be purchased for about $0.0035 or 0.00000012 BTC on major cryptocurrency exchanges.
+ARMOR has a market capitalization of $252,276.55 and approximately $81.29 worth of ARMOR was traded on exchanges in the last 24 hours.
+Over the last week, ARMOR has traded down 0.1% against the U.S. dollar.

 Here is how similar cryptocurrencies have performed over the last 24 hours: